sprat-kv/jobseeker-analytics/CONTRIBUTING.md

 ```
 docker-compose up --build
 ```
-3. Then, visit [http://localhost:3000](http://localhost:3000) to begin testing the app locally.
+3. Go to [http://localhost:3000](http://localhost:3000) and click the **Login with Google** button.
+After you grant access it will go to work scanning your emails for relevant emails.
 4. Troubleshooting:
    - Attempted import error
       - `cd frontend`